SeanEmmers/rock-paper-scissors-rb/README.md

 - Score counting that would be displayed at the end
 - Being able to play on repeat instead of just one round
 - Being able to chose when the program would terminate

+## Task

+I wanted to do a relatively easy task while practising creating DRY and easy to read code using the best techniques I currently know.

+Linted with Rubocop, 0 issues.